 Gunman who shot congressman had history of anti-GOP activity

-This 2006 photo provided by the St. Clair County, Ill., Sheriff's Department shows James T. Hodgkinson.
-Officials said Hodgkinson has been identified as the man who opened fire on Republican lawmakers at a congressional baseball practice Wednesday June 14, 2017 in Alexandria, Va.
+This 1992 photo provided by the St. Clair County.
+Ill., Sheriff's Department shows James T. Hodgkinson.

 Comments